MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/bluetooth-disabled-status-unhealthy.md

 This issue occurs if Bluetooth is disabled in the Teams Rooms device OS in Windows settings.

-If Bluetooth needs to be disabled, it's recommended to disable Bluetooth in the Teams Rooms app instead to avoid this issue.
+If Bluetooth needs to be disabled, it's recommended to disable it within the Teams Rooms app instead to avoid this event to be triggered.

 ## Resolution